 While the difference between unskilled and skilled care is an important part of deciding whether to hire in-home services, it is also useful to understand that home care can be provided with different timeframes in mind.
 Elder care companies offer both short-term home care and long-term home care services so that individual care plans can be adjusted to meet a senior’s needs.

 Below are brief descriptions highlighting the differences between short- and long-term home care that can help you decide the type of services a senior may need.

-What is Short-Term Home Care?
+What Is Short-Term Home Care?

 What Does Long-Term Home Care Entail?

-“If somebody needs help over the long term, the question is, are those needs going to remain relatively consistent or will they increase?” says Val Halamandaris, President of the National Association for Home Care & Hospice.
+“If somebody needs help over the long term, the question is, are those needs going to remain relatively consistent or will they increase?” explains Val Halamandaris, former president of the National Association for Home Care & Hospice.
 “If the situation is becoming more complex, you will need to gradually add more services.”

 Most family members have no experience or training in caring for a chronically ill person at home.
-Bathing Mom or Dad is one thing, but changing a colostomy bag, suctioning secretions from a tracheotomy tube or monitoring a ventilator is more than most family caregivers can safely take on.
+Even providing assistance with ADLs can become very challenging and time-consuming.
+Skilled nursing tasks, such as injections, wound care, changing a colostomy bag, suctioning secretions from a tracheotomy tube or monitoring a ventilator are often more than most family caregivers can safely take on.
 Around-the-clock supervision and higher levels of care and training may become necessary.